AbhiNow0909/NexusAI/README.md

 Replace `physicians.json` with live calls to the **CMS Open Payments API** and **NPI Registry**.
 Both are public APIs.
 This would give real prescriber data, real claim volumes, and the ability to query any specialty/geography — not just the 35 mock records.
 The `get_physician_data` tool interface would stay identical; only the data layer changes.

 ### 2. Parallel Agent Execution
 When a query requests both a PPT and an Excel file, both agents currently run sequentially.
-With `asyncio.gather`, they could run in parallel, cutting end-to-end latency roughly in half for multi-artifact queries.
+They could be made to run in parallel, cutting end-to-end latency roughly in half for multi-artifact queries.
 The orchestrator loop would need to batch tool calls from the same Gemini turn rather than dispatching one at a time.

 ### 3. Session Persistence and Conversation Memory
 Currently every query starts fresh.
 A follow-up like *"now filter that to only California"* has no context from the previous turn.
 Adding a session ID (stored in Redis or a simple SQLite table) with the last N turns of conversation history would enable multi-turn workflows — a key requirement for real field rep use cases.